meowmeow10/MindChart/replit.md

 - No database or complex infrastructure required

 **Deployment Configuration:**
-- Configured for shell execution: `node server.js`
+- **Development**: Configured for shell execution: `node server.js` on port 5000
-- Parallel workflow execution in Replit
-- Port 5000 exposure for web access
+- **Production**: Netlify-ready with serverless functions and static hosting
+- **Database**: Neon PostgreSQL for scalable cloud storage
+- **Collaboration**: WebSocket server for development, polling-based for Netlify deployment

 ## Changelog